borosorus/CygnusDAO-audit/README.md

 The issue lies in the fact that `_convertToShares()` uses `totalAssets()` which has just been increased by the total interests amount before this function was called.

-Computing shares for an amount that has already been included in `totalAssets()` will result in a smaller amount of shares than expected.
+Computing shares to mint for an amount that has already been included in `totalAssets()` will result in a smaller amount of shares than expected.

 ### [03] Collateral value computation may lead to some rounding errors [MEDIUM]